rich-murphey/wasm-hostcall-example/README.md

 application that loads [WebAssembly][webassembly] (Wasm), and Rust WebAssembly it loads.

-This Rust appliction uses [Wasmtime][wasmtime] to load and run WebAssembly.
+This Rust application uses [Wasmtime][wasmtime] to load and run WebAssembly.
 Wasmtime is quite new and evolving, especially new features to import/export functions between Wasm and host.
 This demo is intended to show some ways to work with interim limitations on argument types.

-One of the limitations is on the arguments to function calls between between the host and WebAssembly.
+One of the limitations is on the arguments to function calls between the host and WebAssembly.
 In low-level assembly, arguments are limited to integer and floating point numbers.
-In high-level languages such as Rust, the intergers can represent pointers to data types in memory.
+In high-level languages such as Rust, the integers can represent pointers to data types in memory.
 That is the focus of these examples.

 In order to pass a string, the offset and length are passed instead.